rochotoon/TEST/README.md

 - Lombok

 # Design patterns
-- Singleton
+- Singleton                    : To avoid unesesary instances.
-- Builder
+- Builder                      : use of immutable instances and encapsulate logic.
-- Domain driven design
+- Domain driven design         : Business logic should reside within their corresponding model representation.
-- Adapter/Marshallers
+- Adapter/Marshallers          : Translators to move information thru applications layers as corresponding.
-- FunctionalInterfaces/lambdas
+- FunctionalInterfaces/lambdas : decreate the use of boiler plate code and improve code readiability .